-A test message will be sent out at the beginning of each school year.
-If you do not receive this message, it is imperative that you contact the Front Office as soon as possible to ensure that your information is in the Brightarrow system.
+A test message will be sent out at the beginning of each school year to test our system.
+If you do not receive this message, it is imperative that you contact the Front Office as soon as possible to ensure that your information is in the system.